2004 West Virginia gubernatorial election: Campaign

 Democratic governor Bob Wise became the first governor of West Virginia not to stand for re-election since the Constitution of West Virginia was amended in 1970 to permit two consecutive terms.
-In August 2003 he announced that he would not stand again after admitting to an affair with a West Virginia Development Office employee Angela Mascia who was also married.
-The announcement took place three months after this became public knowledge and over 500 emails exchanged between the two was released to the public through a Freedom of Information Act request.
-Angela Mascia's then husband, Phillip Frye, divorced Mascia and then ran for Governor.
+In August 2003 he announced that he would not stand again after admitting to an affair with a West Virginia Development Office employee Angela Mascia, who was also married.
+The announcement took place three months after this became public knowledge and over 500 emails exchanged between the two were released to the public through a Freedom of Information Act request.
+Angela Mascia's then husband, Phillip Frye, divorced Mascia and ran for governor.
 Frye told The Daily Show in August 2003 that he was running “to be a sheer nuisance to Bob Wise” and "I'm not qualified to run our great state, or have any hopes whatsoever of winning an election."

 West Virginia Secretary of State Joe Manchin challenged Wise for the Democratic nomination, and after Wise withdrew from the race he became the favorite for the primary.
-Manchin lined up support from various sources including labour leaders in order to reverse his defeat in the gubernatorial primary in 1996.
+Manchin lined up support from various sources including labor leaders in order to reverse his defeat in the gubernatorial primary in 1996.
 His main opponent in the primary was former State Senator Lloyd Jackson, who launched his campaign with a plan to reduce insurance costs.
-In the run up to the primary the two candidates traded negative advertising but Manchin won an easy victory in the primary on May 11.
+In the run up to the primary the two candidates traded negative advertising, but Manchin won an easy victory in the primary on May 11.